As a plot twist trope, all spoilers on this page are unmarked.

 Johnny: (fighting tears and kneeling down to hug JJ) Johnny.
 You just call me Johnny.

-Infamously on everyone in 24 where the other mastermind of Day 5 that was working with Charles Logan later turned out to be Jack Bauer's brother.
+Infamously used on 24 where the other mastermind of Day 5 that was working with Charles Logan later turned out to be Jack Bauer's brother.

 Used in Friends where Monica has a crush on the replacement eye doctor.
 Only problem?
 He happens to be the son of her old flame Richard Burke.